-Adams Creek catchment
+Adams Creek Catchment

-Catchment characteristics
+Catchment Characteristics

-The Adams Creek and its catchment extends across the City of Playford and City of Salisbury.
-It has a mixture of dense urban, defence, agriculture and horticulture land.
+The Adams Creek catchment commences in the City of Playford and moves downstream to the City of Salisbury.
+It is a mixture of dense urban, defence, agriculture and horticulture land.

-Adams Creek originates in the Hills Face Zone, passing under the Elizabeth CBD through a set of large underground culverts.
-Downstream, the watercourse has significantly altered to assist stormwater to pass through Defence land.
+The Adams Creek catchment originates in the Hills Face Zone, passing under the Elizabeth CBD through a set of large underground culverts.
+Downstream, the Helps Road Drain has significantly altered the water course to assist stormwater to pass through defence and RAAF land.

-The stormwater continues in a south westerly direction to the outfall channel located between the SA Water lagoons at the coast.
+The stormwater continues in a south westerly direction to the outfall channel located between the SA Water lagoons.

-Plan objectives:
+Plan Objectives: